HealthHero/humanapi/README.md

 ## Common errors and troubleshooting

-### 'rewrite_human_model': Could not find 'token' in User
+- `rewrite_human_model`: Could not find `token` in `User`
-- Causes: it does mean that the method you suggested does not exist!
+  - Causes: It means that the method you suggested as `:humanizable` does not exist!
   - What to check: Check if you misspelled the method name or the attribute does not exist.
-- Solving: If this does not solve, try using the humanizable function passing a method you can create in your model to retrieve manually just the token.
+  - Solving: If this does not solve, try using the `:humanizable` function passing a method you can create in your model to retrieve manually just the token.